Grievance Regarding Smart Meter Installation in Mirzapur

 - The Violation: Contractors in Mirzapur (such as in the cases of Mahesh and Keshav Pratap Singh) are reportedly reusing old, un-armoured cables.
 This forces consumers to either accept a lower safety standard or buy their own cables, despite the government already paying contractors for these materials.

-2. The “Blacklisted” Contractor Controversy
+2. The “Blocklisted” Contractor Controversy (Grievance Regarding Smart Meter Installation)

 The companies involved in the Uttar Pradesh rollout (notably Genus Power and HPL Electric) have faced significant legal and administrative hurdles elsewhere.